BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 ![The BookStack WYSIWYG page editor interface, built into white "card" style background with a fixed width, with a smaller thin toolbar on the right in a similar card style with a vertical list of icons](/images/2023/10/editor_design_update.png)

-The new design is now closer aligned to the page display view, to be less jarring when switching from viewing to editing and to provide a more consistent experience.
+The new design is now closer aligned to the page display view, to be less jarring when switching between viewing & editing, and to provide a more consistent experience.
-The existence of sidebar editor toolbox is now more obvious.
+The existence of the editor sidebar toolbox is now more obvious.
 Care has been taken to ensure these design changes don't reduce usability or access to existing options.
 On the smallest mobile sizes you'll actually now have more space for editing.